misterfish/stick/README.md

 	// --- some (x+1) if x is even, else none. const step2 = ifOdd (none | always, inc >> some)

 Here are the results of some experiments.

-All examples result in ['none', 'none', 3, 'none].
-See the examples for the implementations.
+All examples result in `['none', 'none', 3, 'none']`.

+See the source for the implementations, omitted here.

 1a) Requires `id` at the beginning of the chain -- not nice.